davidakoontz/Baseball-TDD.Academy/README.md

 Also - a Editor > MiniMap will help with the Game.swift file that has grown so big…

-NEXT STORY
-* Story: Score a Game (record plays) <priority 2>
-As a parent
-I can score the game
-So that later I can send the game to interested parties
-Value:
-    * could mention our livestream to the game purchaser
-    * Start marketing our App
-    * Credibility of having an App in the App Store
-    * Lean how to submit to the App Store.
-Capabilities Required:  roster of players, concept of teams, Data input concept: [scorer - a role] is presented with a batter (from roster) - they select the At Bat outcome (Picker UI) and Runner (if any) movements.

 ## Jan 18th
 - [x] Move Play method runnerOn(base, action) into Game class.